Clausal — Syntax Design¶

 match/caseto work directly on them).
 Atoms need to be class objects for structural matching.
 Allowing arbitrary Python objects as functors requires a boxing wrapper, which is heavier. -

 Logic variables must be visually distinct.
 They are declared implicitly, work differently from Python names, and their bindings are reverted on backtracking.
-A clear syntactic marker (ALL-CAPS or trailing underscore) avoids confusion without requiring explicit
+A clear syntactic marker (ALL-CAPS or leading underscore) avoids confusion without requiring explicit

 declarestatements.